usr-sse2/ManToDictionary/README.md

 ### Usage
+0. Download **Additional Tools for Xcode** from https://developer.apple.com and put Dictionary Development Kit from it to `/DevTools/Utilities/Dictionary Development Kit` (path can be changed in `Makefile`).
 1. Create `~/Library/Dictionaries` directory, if it doesn't exist.
 2. Specify all man page directories in `manDirs` array in `main.swift`
 3. Compile and run the program.
 It will build dictionaries and install them in `~/Library/Dictionaries`.